keatonlees/intelligent-agents-term-project/README.md

 Default setup runs one `q_learning` agent and one `greedy` agent together.
 Q-learning updates each step using environment rewards and saves learned values to `q_table.json` at the end of the run.

+## Runtime Modes

+The system supports two modes of operation:

+- `train`: enables learning, exploration, and Q-table updates
+- `eval`: disables learning and minimizes exploration to evaluate learned behaviour Modes are configured in `settings.py`

 ## Run

 ```bash